-The Trick to Getting New Kitchen Lighting Without Buying Anything New
+The Trick to Getting Fresh Kitchen Lighting Without Buying Anything New

-You also don’t need to know anything about wires.
+You also don’t need to know about wires.

 Just because you’re accustomed to seeing them in the living room or on a nightstand doesn’t mean one can’t live on your countertop next to your coffee machine or up high on an open shelf.
 While the placement is unexpected, these types of fixtures can make a kitchen feel so much homier—and it gets you out of paying a professional to rip open your ceiling.
 Read on for a few bright examples and our picks to get the look.

 Don’t shove your lamp in the corner, where it will serve little purpose.
 Keep it closer to the cooktop or wherever you store your cookbooks.
 A double-pull chain makes it supereasy to switch it on and off.

 Plug It on the Island